utkarshup49/SolarChain/README.md

 > For test net just run [this file](playground/asset_smart_contract_tests.py) and make sure the variable `LOCAL_NET` is set to false and accounts are properly setup in the [accounts file](playground/account_constants.py).

 > Pycharm was the IDE used.

-> NOTE: By default smart contract artifacts are compiled with `--debug-level` set to 0, to change this, modify the compiler invocation under `smart_contracts/_helpers/build.py`

 # Tools